 That was a prett-y, prett-y quick 20 years.
 All the way back in 1990, a young comedian in a blazer, blue jeans and sneakers teamed up with a crotchety old cuss and produced nine seasons of pop culture gold.
 Jerry Seinfeld and Larry David spun everyday that-happened-to-me-isms into one of the most beloved sitcoms of all time.
-They let us know that the jerk-store wasn't a real comeback, presented us with etiquette regarding a double-dipped chip and taught us that we didn't have to celebrate Christmas, Chanukah or Kwanza, for Festivus was for the rest of us.
-But the show's real brilliance was in how it treated the relationships of four uptight, self-centered New Yorkers trying to find the one person who was just good enough for them.
-Here are the top 20 Seinfeld relationship moments:
+They let us know that the jerk-store wasn't a real comeback, taught us manners regarding a double-dipped chip and taught us that we didn't have to celebrate Christmas, Chanukah or Kwanza for Festivus was for the rest of us.
+But the show's real brilliance was in how it treated the relationships of four uptight, self-centered New Yorkers trying to find one person who is just good enough for them.
+Here are the top twenty Seinfeld relationship moments:

 More from YourTango: Who Are You Trying To Fool With Those Spanx?

-2. Alcohol.
-Before Jamie Foxx can sing about it, Jerry surmises that nearly all of the population is undateable, and that we have alcohol to thank for anyone getting together.
+Alcohol.
+Before Jamie Fox can sing about it, Jerry surmises that nearly all of the population is undateable and we have alcohol to thank for anyone getting together.

-4. Real and spectacular.
+Real and spectacular.
 Rather than leaving well enough alone, Jerry had to know if his lady's were real.
-They are, and they're spectacular.
+They are and they're spectacular.
 (A little background from this video):

 More from YourTango: I Love You, Now Stop Making Me Fat

 More Juicy Content From YourTango: